Stv-X/Qwen2.5/docs/source/run_locally/mlx-lm.md

-# MLX-LM
+# MLX LM

-[mlx-lm](https://github.com/ml-explore/mlx-examples/tree/main/llms) helps you run LLMs locally on Apple Silicon.
+[mlx-lm](https://github.com/ml-explore/mlx-examples/tree/main/llms) helps you run LLMs locally on Apple silicon.
-It is available at MacOS.
+It is available at macOS.
 It has already supported Qwen models and this time, we have also provided checkpoints that you can directly use with it.

 ## Prerequisites